kepkaklaudia/taskList-react/README.md

 ## List of Tasks
 After added new task it will be written below in the List of Tasks.

-On the left side of the task you will see a green square - it is a marker that allows you to mark whether the task has been completed.
+On the left side of the task you will see a green square - it is a marker that allows you to mark whether the task has been completed ✅.
 When you click it, a check mark will appear in the square and the text will be crossed out.
 When you click it again, both the strikethrough and the check mark will disappear.

-On the right of the task, you'll see a red square with a trash can icon.
+On the right of the task, you'll see a red square with a trash can icon 🗑.
 After clicking it, the corresponding task will be deleted.

+After adding a task, two buttons "Ukryj ukończone" and "Ukończ wszystkie" will appear on the right side of the section.

+When you have any completed tasks in your list, you can hide them with the first button.
+The button will change its name to "Pokaż ukończone" - when you click it again, all your completed tasks will be shown again.

+You can use the second button to complete all your quests.
+When all tasks are completed, this button is inactive.

 ## Responsive version
 When you are in mobile/tablet mode (maximum width of screen: 550px) you can notice some changes.

 The input field outline illumination changes from black to orange.
 In addition, both the input field and the button take up the entire available width.

+## Local Storage
+The tasks you enter are saved locally so that when you refresh the page or reopen your browser, the tasks will still be there.

 # Getting Started with Create React App